awslabs/aws-cloudformation-iam-policy-validator/README.md

 }
 ```

-Simply parsing the queue policy from this template and sending it to IAM Access Analyzer would not work.
+Extracting the queue policy from this template as is would not give you a valid IAM policy.
 The line `Fn:GetAtt: ["MyQueue", "Arn"]` is not valid IAM policy syntax - this is syntax specific to CloudFormation.
-The CloudFormation IAM Policy Validator (cfn-policy-validator) evaluates these intrinsic functions, like Fn:GetAtt, substituting similar or identical values to what you will get when you deploy the template.
-It can then parse the IAM policies from the template and send them to IAM Access Analyzer, which validates the policies against checks for best practices and external access.
+The AWS CloudFormation IAM Policy Validator (cfn-policy-validator) evaluates these intrinsic functions, like Fn:GetAtt, substituting similar or identical values to what you will get when you deploy the template.
+This allows it to extract the IAM policies from the template and send them to IAM Access Analyzer, which validates the policies against checks for best practices and external access.

-The cfn-policy-validator returns a non-zero exit code when findings in IAM policies are detected and can be run in a CI/CD pipeline to prevent the deployment of unwanted IAM policies to your AWS environment.
+The cfn-policy-validator returns a non-zero exit code when findings in IAM policies are detected and is designed to be run in a CI/CD pipeline to prevent the deployment of unwanted IAM policies to your AWS environment.

 ### Available Commands